UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 - This season, the Owls have just one ATS win in five games as an underdog of 10 points or more.

-- Rice's games this year have hit the over on seven of 10 set point totals (70%).
+- Rice's games this year have gone over the point total seven times in 10 opportunities (70%).

-- When Rice scores more than 22.7 points, it is 2-3 against the spread and 3-2 overall.
+- When Rice puts up more than 22.7 points, it is 2-3 against the spread and 3-2 overall.

-- Rice is 1-4 against the spread and 2-3 overall when the team churns out over 334.9 yards.
+- In games that Rice totals over 334.9 yards, the team is 1-4 against the spread and 2-3 overall.

 - The Owls have turned the ball over 20 times this season, seven more turnovers than the Miners have forced (13).